matthiasmatt/tutorial-rtd/docs/source/usage.rst

 Installation
 ------------

+Requires Python 3.7+
-To use Lumache, first install it using pip:
+To use nibiru-py, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install lumache
+   (.venv) $ pip install nibiru-py

-Creating recipes
+Usage
 ----------------

 To retrieve a list of random ingredients,